How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a

 It wasn’t the quickest fix but it wasn’t difficult to do.

 I made a template of the handle that I wanted and we traced it on 2 sides of each box.
 Next, I drilled two holes near the ends of each handle and used an oscillating tool to cut the rest of the handle out.
 I sanded each hole well and threw another coat of paint on the sides that we cut.

 Now they are perfect and ready to use in our tiny RV, Minnie.

 I’m getting a lot of use out of them, too.
 We’re storing the dog towels, wipes and beach towels in one and our dirty clothes go in the other.

 They have also worked out well as a step stool for getting into bed.
 It’s a big step but it’s actually better than the step stool that we used in the beginning.

 We also love using them when we get ready for the day or for just hanging out and watching out the window.
 If we ever need to sit at our fold down table, they will work perfectly with that.
 Not bad for a few hours of labor.

-We would have been perfectly happy to buy upholstered ottomans ready-made (believe me, I looked), but we needed a specific size.
-Making them ourselves, in our case, was the only way to get exactly what we needed.
+We would have been perfectly happy to buy storage ottomans ready-made (believe me, I looked), but we needed a specific size.
+Making them ourselves, in this case, was the only way to get exactly what we needed.